 Best Types of Body Jewelry for Stretched Ears

 Hey everyone!
 My name is Allison.
 I'm from the Detroit area and I love the art of body modification.
-To the left you'll see me... and my beautiful ears.
+Below, you'll see me... and my beautiful ears.

 The Best Types of Jewelry

-- Bone & Horn - Plugs made from bone and horn are typically produced from animals killed for their meat, not just killed for their bones to make jewelry.
-Because it's an animal by-product, it is NOT vegan-friendly.
+- Bone and horn—Plugs made from bone and horn are typically produced from animals killed for their meat, not just killed for their bones to make jewelry.
+Because it's an animal by-product, it is not vegan-friendly.
 Bone and horn needs to be oiled often because it can dry out.
 Like wood, it can't be worn in the shower or it may expand.
 They're a good choice for body jewelry because they can be carved into many different shapes and styles.

 My Favorite Plugs

+It's all about glass!
 The plugs I like best to wear in my stretched ear piercings are known as "dichro" glass.
-This word is derived from "dichroic", which is a type of glasswork.
+This word is derived from "dichroic," which is a type of glasswork.
 It's pronounced "di crow."

 The reason I love dichro glass so much is its aesthetics.
 To me, dichro is one of the most beautiful things I can put in my ears.
 Another great reason dichro is great for your ears is the fact it's made with glass, which is smooth and typically doesn't give people allergic reactions.